In Sierra Leone, climate change worsens human trafficking of the poor

 “They said I was a slave and didn’t need to be paid,” says one woman who went to Oman to work as a maid, “when we were alone in the house, the man would have sex with me, he held a knife to my throat and said he’d cut me if I screamed”.

-Those monitoring the problem say it is getting worse.
-“I see an increase,” says Christos Christodoulides, head of the UN Migration Agency in Sierra Leone.
+Those monitoring the problem say it has worsened in the last three years.
+“There has been an increase,” says Christos Christodoulides, head of the UN Migration Agency in Sierra Leone.
 “The vulnerability has increased too.”

 While some victims of human trafficking manage to escape, many stay locked in gruesome situations for years.
 Ninety-nine percent of the 469 Sierra Leonean domestic workers in Oman, interviewed in the last two years by the non-profit Do Bold, said they had been trafficked.
 A third of them reported being sexually abused.